 MCH Block Grant Application For Public Comments and Review

-The Department of Health and Hospitals (DHH) intends to apply for Maternal and Child (MCH) Block Grant Federal Funding for FY 2012-2013 in accordance with Public Law 97-35 and the Omnibus Budget Reconciliation Act of 1981.
-The Office of Public Health, Maternal and Child Health Section, is responsible for program administration of the grant.
+The Louisiana Department of Health (LDH) is applying for the Title V Maternal and Child (MCH) Block Grant Federal Funding for FY 2017-2018 in accordance with Public Law 97-35 and the Omnibus Budget Reconciliation Act of 1981.
+The Office of Public Health, Bureau of Family Health is responsible for the administration of the grant.

-Interested persons may request copies of the application from:
+Interested persons may request copies of the full application from:

 New Orleans, LA 70112

-The purpose of the Title V Maternal and Child Health Block Grant is to create Federal/State partnerships to develop service systems to support state efforts to meet MCH challenges including:
+The purpose of the MCH Block Grant is to create Federal/State partnerships to develop service systems to support state efforts to meet MCH challenges.

 Every 5 years, the state is required to conduct a statewide Needs Assessment.
 The Needs Assessment included both quantitative (numbers) and qualitative (conversations) data.
 MCH data and indicators were analyzed, scored and ranked at the state and regional levels.
 Based on the findings of the 2015 Needs Assessment, the state has identified priorities (listed below) to comprehensively address the needs of women, infants, children and youth (including those with special health care needs), and their families which will guide the use of the funds in the state.
 Performance measures were selected and must be reported on annually over the next 5 years.
 The priorities identified through the 2015 Needs Assessment include:

 - Access to quality health care